-Sensory Objectives: Tasting this salad you will find a wide variety of texture.
-Some veggies will be raw, some blanched., they will all be crunchy!
+Sensory Objectives: Tasting this salad, you will find a wide variety of textures.
+Some vegetables will be raw, some blanched.
+They will all be crunchy!
 The white beans will be cooked.
 The cheese will be smooth.

-Speech Objectives: Another great example of eating from the rainbow.
+Language Objectives: This is another great example of eating from the rainbow.
 What does that mean?
 Eating lots of brightly colored food.
 What else could we add?
 What might you take out because it isn’t your favorite?

 Asian Napa Cabbage Slaw